Alcohol and Me - Deciding Whether to Cut Down and How To Get Help With Alcohol Addiction

 By Derek Flint (PNCPS Acc.): UK-Based Psychotherapist & Addictions Counsellor

 Alcohol is widely used in social settings and for relaxation, but for some, it can become a dependency that negatively impacts their life.
-Recovery from Alcoholism is attainable
+Help With Alcohol Addiction and Recovery is attainable

 If you're unsure whether drinking alcohol has become a problem, ask yourself the following questions: